quchen/articles/great_things_about_haskell.md

 It's evolving
 -------------

-In the beginning days of Haskell, there was a serious problem with input/output (IO): how can this concept possibly be present in a *pure* language?
-IO is about modifying the outside world after all.
+In the beginning days of Haskell, there was a serious problem with input/output (I/O): how can this concept possibly be present in a *pure* language?
+I/O is about modifying the outside world after all.
 Well, I don't know how, but some people recognized the mathematical concept of a *monad* is a suitable abstraction for this issue.
 Using monads completely revolutionized Haskell.

-Nowadays, programming in Haskell without using monads is almost unthinkable.Luckily, using them doesn't require you to understand the math behind them.
+Nowadays, programming in Haskell without using monads is almost unthinkable.
+Luckily, using them doesn't require you to understand the math behind them.
 It's like you don't have to know advanced math to calculate 3+5.
-After reading the sections about how flexible the type system is, it probably won't surprise you that monads aren't a language feature, they're built using things that are already present in it.
+After reading the sections about how flexible the type system is, it probably won't surprise you that monads aren't a language feature, they're built using things that are already present in it (which takes, in its current version, 5 lines total).

 Every couple of years, someone comes along and finds something really interesting that can be applied to Haskell.
 Some things turn out to be impractical and become history, others add a new concept to the standard libraries and are used by the entire community from that point on.